polymonster/pmtech/readme.md

 **examples**

-This solution / workspace contains multiple examples of how to use the API's and set up projects, I am currently using them to aid porting, starting with a simple windowed application using minimal dependencies, I will add more examples as I need to implement functionality.
-Currently these examples are available:
+This solution / workspace contains multiple examples of how to use the API's and set up projects, I have been using them to aid porting, starting with a simple windowed application using minimal dependencies, samples introduce more dependancies as they go along, this would also be an ideal place to add some unit tests and continously test functionality of the engine.

 - empty_project - First port of call to get a platform compiling, it creates an empty window with no rendering context.
 - basic_traingle - introduces a rendering context, clear sceen, shader loading / binding, vertex buffer and non-indexed draw calls.
 - debug_font - introduces shader loading with the "put" library, vertex buffer updating and debug text rendering.
 - textures - Introduces texture loading using the "put" library, index buffers, indexed draw calls, texture samplers and texture binding.
 - render_target - Introduces render target creation / binding, shader program loading using the "put" library to automatically generate input layouts from the shaders input signature.
+- play_sound - Introduces linking to fmod 5 and some basic audio functions.
+- Imgui - Displays the Imgui test example, this also introduces a few new rendering festures that are required, blending, depth stencil states and scissor testing.

 *Getting started*